Direct Acceleration of SAGA using Sampled Negative Momentum: Introduction

-Inspired by the acceleration technique proposed in Nesterov's accelerated gradient descent~\citep{nesterov:co}, accelerated variants of stochastic methods have been proposed in recent years, such as Acc-Prox-SVRG \citep{nitanda:svrg}, APCG \citep{lin:APCG}, APPA \citep{roy:appa}, Catalyst \citep{lin:vrsg}, SPDC \citep{zhang:spdc} and Katyusha \citep{zhu:Katyusha}.
-Among these accelerated algorithms, APPA and Catalyst use some kinds of reduction technique, which result in additional log factors in their overall oracle complexities.
-Katyusha, as the first direct accelerated variant of SVRG, introduced and combined the idea of negative momentum in stochastic optimization with Nesterov's Momentum, which results in the best-known oracle complexity $\mathcal{O}((n\!+\!\sqrt{\kappa n})\log(1/\epsilon))$.
-More recent work~\citep{kw:MiG} shows that adding only negative momentum to SVRG is enough to achieve the best known oracle complexity for strongly-convex problems, which results in a simple and scalable algorithm called MiG.
+Inspired by the acceleration technique proposed in Nesterov's accelerated gradient descent~\citep{nesterov:co}, accelerated variants of stochastic variance reduced methods have been proposed in recent years, such as Acc-Prox-SVRG~\citep{nitanda:svrg}, APCG~\citep{lin:APCG}, APPA~\citep{roy:appa}, Catalyst~\citep{lin:vrsg}, SPDC~\citep{zhang:spdc} and Katyusha~\citep{zhu:Katyusha}.
+Among these algorithms, APPA and Catalyst achieve acceleration by using some carefully designed reduction techniques, which, however, result in additional log factors in their overall oracle complexities.
+Katyusha, as the first directly accelerated variant of SVRG, introduced the idea of negative momentum (or Katyusha momentum): regarding the gradient estimator of SVRG the negative momentum is a $(\tilde{x} - x)$ offset added (with decay) to each update in this epoch.
+One can interpreted it as the momentum provided by a previously randomly computed point.
+Then, by combining it with Nesterov's momentum, Katyusha yields the best known\footnote{According to~\citep{arjevani2017limitations}, this rate can only be attained when $\mu$ is known.
+Without knowing $\mu$, the best known rate is $\mathcal{O}\!\left((n\!+\!\kappa)\log({1}/{\epsilon})\right)$ achieved by~\citep{lei2017less} and~\citep{xu2017adaptive}.
+We assume $\mu$ is known throughout the paper.} oracle complexity $\mathcal{O}((n + \sqrt{\kappa n})\log(1/\epsilon))$ for strongly convex problems.
+More recent work~\citep{kw:MiG} shows that adding only negative momentum to SVRG is enough to achieve the best known oracle complexity for strongly convex problems, which results in a simple and scalable algorithm called MiG.